zombie/bugmark_docs/Scramwords/ewcarir_0.md

-Unscramble this word: a y d h a e w
+Unscramble this word: e w c a r i r

-HINT: the unscrambled word starts with 'hea'